syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/maps/data-label.md

 {% elsif page.publishingplatform == "aspnet-mvc" %}

-The custom elements can be added as the template in data labels by using the [Template](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Maps.MapsDataLabelSettings.html#Syncfusion_EJ2_Maps_MapsDataLabelSettings_Template) property of `DataLabelSettings` in the Maps component.
+Any HTML elements can be added as a template in the data labels by using the [Template](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Maps.MapsDataLabelSettings.html#Syncfusion_EJ2_Maps_MapsDataLabelSettings_Template) property of `DataLabelSettings` in the Maps component.

-N>The customization properties of data label, `smartLabelMode` `intersectionAction`, `border`, `fill`, `opacity` and `textStyle` properties are not applicable to `Template` property.
-The styles can be applied to the label template using the CSS styles of the template element.
+N>The properties of data label such as, `smartLabelMode` `intersectionAction`, `border`, `fill`, `opacity` and `textStyle` properties are not applicable to `Template` property.
+The styles can be applied to the label template using the CSS styles of the HTML element.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}